 Pagan communities engaged in rituals to invoke Brigid's blessings, seeking her guidance in matters of creativity, healing, and protection.
 The lighting of candles and bonfires served as beacons, inviting Brigid's presence into homes and hearts.

-Imbolc symbolism
+Imbolc Symbolism

 Plants: